Election Violence: APC member urges NASS to enact stiffer legislation

 On programmes lined up for his father`s anniversary, he said that the millennium builders’ plaza in Abuja would be named after his late father.

-Audu also said the family would visit children in his village to make some interventions in line with the late Audu`s vision.
+Audu also said the family would visit children in his village to make some interventios in line with the late Audu`s vision.